 How common is drought?

-- Go to the National Drought Mitigation Center's historical graphs of the Palmer Drought Index.
+- Go to the National Drought Mitigation Center's https://drought.unl.edu/monitoring/RiverBasinPDSI.aspx' for river basins.

-- Click any river basin to access a graph that shows the percentage of area in the basin that experienced severe to extreme drought each year since 1895.
+- Click any river basin to access a graph that shows the percentage of area in the basin that experienced severe to extreme drought each year from 1895 to 2004.

 Procedures for reconstructing drought history into the recent past are well established.
 Many of these studies involve measuring tree rings or studying pollen or diatoms in the sedimentary layers of lakes.